smdogroup/homepage/_sources/people.rst.txt

    :width: 120 px
    :align: right

 Bao Li is a Ph.D.
 Student in the Aerospace Engineering at the Georgia Institute of Technology.
-Bao holds a Master's degree in Aerospace Engineering from the University of Michigan.
-His Ph.D. work focuses on the combination of topology optimization and multidisciplinary design optimization and applies these computational optimization methods to the development of the next-generation electric aircraft including the novel thermal structural design, distribution propulsion system, and integrated conceptual design.
+He holds an MS degree in Aerospace Engineering from the University of Michigan.
+His work focuses on the development of the next-generation electric aircraft using advanced computational optimization methods such as topology optimization and multidisciplinary design optimization.
+Currently, he is working on the novel thermal structural design, distribution propulsion system, and integrated conceptual design.
 (Images will update later)

 - External links:
     - `GitHub <https://github.com/12libao/>`_